The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 Replace NumberOfDays with 30.

-The last thing to do is to change Format to short.
+The final step is to change the Format to Short.

 Click Insert Expression and then Insert Expression one more time.